Reliance Retail to acquire 66.95% stake in Justdial for Rs 3,497 cr

 Reliance Retail, the largest and most profitable retailer in India, had booked a turnover of Rs 157,629 crore and net profit of Rs 5,481 crore in FY21.

-Just Dial had 30.4 million listings and 129.1 million quarterly unique users across web, mobile, App and voice platforms as of March 31, 2021.The company recently launched its B2B marketplace platform, JD Mart, to connect India’s manufacturers, distributors, wholesalers, retailers, to connect to customers.
+Just Dial had 30.4 million listings and 129.1 million quarterly unique users across web, mobile, app and voice platforms as of March 31, 2021.The company recently launched its B2B marketplace platform, JD Mart, to connect India’s manufacturers, distributors, wholesalers, retailers, to connect to customers.

-Morgan Stanley acted as financial advisor, JM Financial as manager to the open offer, Shardul Amarchand Mangaldas and Khaitan & Coas legal advisors and Deloitte as accounting and tax advisors to Reliance Retail.Goldman Sachs acted as exclusive financial advisor, Cyril Amarchand Mangaldas as legal advisor and Ernst & Young provided tax advisory and diligence services to JustDial and its promoters.
+Morgan Stanley acted as financial advisor, JM Financial as manager to the open offer, Shardul Amarchand Mangaldas and Khaitan & Coas legal advisors and Deloitte as accounting and tax advisors to Reliance Retail.Goldman Sachs acted as exclusive financial advisor, Cyril Amarchand Mangaldas as legal advisor and Ernst & Young provided tax advisory and diligence services to Justdial and its promoters.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today